 The ultimate dream is for ExpoMuseum to be a physical museum dedicated to the history of all world expositions in much the same spirit as the Olympic Museum in Lausanne, Switzerland.
 Ideal sites in North America include New York, San Francisco, and Seattle – cities that have each held more than one world's fair.

 The site was created and is maintained by Urso Chappell, who has had a passion for world's fairs ever since his first world's fair at the age of 15.
-He's visited and reported on eight world's fairs to date.
+He's visited, reported on, and worked at ten world's fairs to date.
 Urso's background, experience, and skills are further described at UrsoChappell.com.

 since the first